harperreed/harper.blog/content/post/2024-03-18-how-to-leica-like-a-noob.md

 ---
+date: 2024-03-18 09:00:11-05:00
+description: Some really bad advice on owning and using a Leica camera.
+Also, some general photography advice.
+draft: false
+summary: "after years on the leica path, i\u2019m sharing notes and tips for fellow\
+  \ shooters, covering my experiences with leica cameras and some advice for getting\
+  \ better at photography. enjoy the journey!"
+tags:
+- Leica
+- photography tips
+- camera gear
+- M11
+- community
 title: How to Leica like a noob who shoots Leica
-date: 2024-03-18T09:00:11-05:00
-description: "Some really bad advice on owning and using a Leica camera.
-Also, some general photography advice."
-draft: false
 ---

 After going down the *Leica path to extremism* over the last few years, I felt compelled to jot down a few notes and thoughts.
 Originally, I wrote this for a few friends who've recently purchased Leica cameras (Q2, and a M11).
 Thinking it might benefit others, I'm sharing it here.
 YMMV.

 {{< image src="/images/posts/photos-congee.jpg" caption="Congee spot in Guangzhou.
 Leica Q. 2016">}}